We're super excited to share more crafty DIY ideas with you.

 Use the staple gun to attach the chicken wire and add some coconut fiber.

 Line the bottom of the crate planter with plastic to protect it and create a waterproof barrier.
-If you’re going faux plants in your planter you don’t need to worry about it.
+If you’re going to use faux plants in your planter you don’t need to worry about it.
 Fill her up with plants, real or faux.
 We added the most gorgeous pansies to ours.
 There little faces always make me happy and they come in so many different colors.

 Hang her up and enjoy.